cheap restaurants in Times Square

 • The Vibe: High-energy, rustic, and bustling.
 It feels like a lively dinner party in a cozy Italian farmhouse.

-• What to Order: The Sinfonia di Paste is the obvious choice, but don’t overlook the Polpette di Manzo (beef meatballs) as a starter.
+• What to Order: Besides the Sinfonia di Paste consider ordering the Polpette di Manzo (beef meatballs) as a starter.

 • The Drink to Pair: A bottle from their legendary $35 (or $42) Wine List.
 They specifically curate a massive selection of Italian reds and whites at this flat rate.